oopnet/oopnet/docs/userguide.network.rst

     :language: python
     :lines: 20-22

-Now, we can make use of the removing functions in :mod:`~oopnet.utils.removers`.
+Now, we can make use of the removing functions in the :mod:`~oopnet.utils.removers` module.
 We first remove the links and then the junction from the model:

 .. literalinclude:: /../examples/userguide_network.py